Nervosys/Botnix/pkgs/README.md

 ## Versioning
 [versioning]: #versioning

-Because every version of a package in Nixpkgs creates a potential maintenance burden, old versions of a package should not be kept unless there is a good reason to do so.
-For instance, Nixpkgs contains several versions of GCC because other packages don’t build with the latest version of GCC.
+Because every version of a package in Botpkgs creates a potential maintenance burden, old versions of a package should not be kept unless there is a good reason to do so.
+For instance, Botpkgs contains several versions of GCC because other packages don’t build with the latest version of GCC.
 Other examples are having both the latest stable and latest pre-release version of a package, or to keep several major releases of an application that differ significantly in functionality.

 If there is only one version of a package, its Nix expression should be named `e2fsprogs/default.nix`.
 If there are multiple versions, this should be reflected in the filename, e.g. `e2fsprogs/1.41.8.nix` and `e2fsprogs/1.41.9.nix`.
 The version in the filename should leave out unnecessary detail.
-For instance, if we keep the latest Firefox 2.0.x and 3.5.x versions in Nixpkgs, they should be named `firefox/2.0.nix` and `firefox/3.5.nix`, respectively (which, at a given point, might contain versions `2.0.0.20` and `3.5.4`).
+For instance, if we keep the latest Firefox 2.0.x and 3.5.x versions in Botpkgs, they should be named `firefox/2.0.nix` and `firefox/3.5.nix`, respectively (which, at a given point, might contain versions `2.0.0.20` and `3.5.4`).
 If a version requires many auxiliary files, you can use a subdirectory for each version, e.g. `firefox/2.0/default.nix` and `firefox/3.5/default.nix`.

 All versions of a package _must_ be included in `all-packages.nix` to make sure that they evaluate correctly.